aletgn/b-fade/README.md

-# B-FADE: Bayesian FAtigue Model Estimator
+# B-FADE: Bayesian FAtigue moDel Estimator

 The package implements Maximum a Posteriori Estimation (MAP) to accomplish the estimation of fatigue models' parameters.
 Currently the package is designed to identify the El Haddad (EH) curve given a fatigue & defectivity characterisation dataset.
 Other curves are forseen in future developments.